Bougainville counterattack: Opposing plans

-The Japanese offensive plans specified that the three units would make a series of coordinated, but separate, attacks on the American perimeter.
-These involved capturing strategically significant hills within the perimeter, and then assaulting the airfields.
-The Iwasa Unit would begin the offensive by advancing southwest and capturing Hill 700, in the center of the U.S. perimeter, on 8 March.
+The Japanese offensive plans specified that the three units would make a series of coordinated but separate attacks on the American perimeter.
+These involved capturing strategically significant hills within the perimeter and then assaulting the airfields.
+The Iwasa Unit would begin the offensive by advancing southwest and capturing Hill 700, at the middle of the U.S. perimeter line, on 8 March.
 It would then rest for two days before advancing against the Piva airfields.
-The Muda Unit was to launch its attack on the right of the perimeter 10 March by advancing west and capturing Hills 260 and 309.
+The Muda Unit was to launch its attack on the east side of the perimeter 10 March by advancing west and capturing Hills 260 and 309.
 On 12 March it and a battalion from the Iwasa Unit would capture Hill 608.
-The attack would then switch to the left, and the Magata Unit would begin its attack on 11 March and move south through low-lying terrain to assault the 129th Infantry Regiment.
+The attack would then switch to the west, and the Magata Unit would begin its attack on 11 March and move south through low-lying terrain to assault the 129th Infantry Regiment.
 After defeating this unit, the Magata Unit would join the Iwasa Unit's advance on the airfields.
-Once these airfields were secured, the three units would advance to Cape Torokina, and capture it by 17 March.
-Due to their inadequate supply of rations, the Japanese needed to achieve a rapid victory.
+Once these airfields were secured, the three units would advance to Cape Torokina and capture it by 17 March.
+Because of their inadequate supply of rations, the Japanese needed to achieve a rapid victory.